distbit0/distbit.xyz/_posts/2023-06-15-benefits-of-evolution-of-minds-over-evolution-of-ideas.md

 ---
-title: "Benefits of evolution of minds over evolution of ideas"
+articleUrl: https://distbit.xyz/Benefits-of-evolution-of-minds-over-evolution-of-ideas
+author: distbit
+category: blog
+date: '2023-06-15 00:00 '
+description: null
+headerImage: false
 layout: post
-date: 2023-06-15 00:00
-headerImage: false
-category: blog
-author: distbit
-description:
-articleUrl: https://distbit.xyz/Benefits-of-evolution-of-minds-over-evolution-of-ideas
----

-#gpt
+tag:
+- main
+title: Benefits of evolution of minds over evolution of ideas
+---#gpt

 AGIs have the advantage over humans that they are able to employ evolution to improve their minds and not just their ideas.
 This relates to ![[impact of agi will be larger than brain count increase suggests]] and [[impact of agi]].